isglobal-brge/dsOMOPHelper/README.md

 install.packages("devtools")
 ```

-You can then install the `dsOMOPHelper` package using the following commands in R:
+You can then install the `dsOMOPHelper` package using the following command in R:
 ```
-library(devtools)
 devtools::install_github('isglobal-brge/dsOMOPHelper')
 ```